basilesanast1/pico-badusb/README.md

 ## About this project

 This is a simple BadUSB engine for the Raspberry Pi Pico using CircuitPython.
-It reads raw DuckyScript files and executes them without the need to convert them to `.bin` files, thus making the setup process much easier.
+It reads raw DuckyScript files and executes them without the need to convert them to `.bin`, thus making the setup process much easier.
 It supports the official Raspberry Pi Pico and any other compatible boards.
 Raspberry Pi W/2/2W is not currently supported.
 DuckyScript v1.0 works best.

 ## Installation